lupyuen/lupyuen.github.io/src/rust2.md

 Hello World!
 ```

-But let's make it neater in the next chapter.
+We'll make it neater in the next chapter.

 _Is there anything we missed?_